gagewrye/ProceduralBoxSim/README.md

 # ProceduralBoxSim

+This project is intended to randomly generate maps of varying size and complexity for training an agent to explore a simulated environment.
+The intended path of travel can be set to create a 'wandering' effect by increasing the target offset - this will place the targets away from the center of the floor tiles.

+Running generate_map.py will create a map visual with floors, walls, target, and target connections.
+It will also create a map object and a target handler interface that allows you to traverse the map and track where you have traversed.

 ## TODO:

 - The map generates the rooms well, some rooms are built inside of other rooms though.
 Possible fixes:
 1. Generate walls after building the room and hallway floors.
-This would give the hallways and entrance to the rooms too, getting two birds stoned at once.
+This would give the hallways an entrance to the rooms too, getting two birds stoned at once.
 Remove the _build_hallways() method from Room Class and place it outside as a separate callable method.
 2. Check if the center of every room is inside another room and delete that room.
 We could probably do this in addition to #1

-- The hallways usually work, but they get confused by the nested rooms.
-Hallway wall building function needs to be made too.
+- The hallways usually work, but they sometimes build walls blocking other hallways.
+The also dont fully connect with the rooms.
+Maybe setting the room contains check to a smaller area will fix it.

 - Find a way to integrate into BoxNav